 Further, in tribunal’s view, the amount of deferred tax charge is not in the nature of unascertained liability as it is measured scientifically as per the strict guidelines of ICAI.
 However, Chennai Tribunal is of different view on this aspect.
 The Kolkata tribunal also observed that in case a deferred tax asset is created by crediting the P&L account, it would be considered as part of book profits and it would result in absurdity if the provision for deferred tax liability is also added back to arrive at the book profit.

 The reasoning given by the Kolkata tribunal in arriving at the decision seems to be a correct/rational interpretation of law.
-However, with the conflicting judgments existing on the subject, controversy will remain till a clarification is issued by the government or when the matter is decided by the high court.
+However, with the conflicting judgments existing on the subject.